dan-mim/Constrained-Optimal-Transport/README.md

 - A working example in `localization_pb/` implementing projection onto a feasible set (`project_onto_stock`) exactly like **Algorithm 1** from the article.
 - A research prototype in `sparse_MAMLasso/` for ℓ₁-constrained barycenters (not fully developed, but available for inspiration).

-Here is an example on how the constraint can be used to denoise images:
+Below is an example on how the constraint can be used to denoise images.
+In image (e) the constrained is on the number of elements in the support of the barycenter, while (d) tries a direct denoising technique after the computation of the barycenter.

 <p align="center">
   <img src="figs/denoising.PNG" width="1000"/>